 Over the past decade the channel mix in the contact center has changed dramatically, reflecting greater channel choice for end users.
 Today, an increasing number of contact centers are achieving a more economically favorable channel mix.
-They are moving away from all voice to a mix of voice, chat, and customer self-service.
+They are moving away from all voice to a mix of live voice, live chat, voice bots, chat bots, and customer self-service.
 Driving contacts into the non-voice channels reduces headcount requirements and hence the average cost per contact.
-The diagram below illustrates how an evolving channel mix across all industries has reduced the average cost for inbound customer service from more than \$6 to just \$4 per contact.
+The diagram below illustrates how an evolving channel mix across all industries has reduced the average cost for inbound contact centers from nearly \$10 to just below \$7 per contact.